 Four and a half years ago Russell and I survived the loss of our baby as a result of a miscarriage.
-Our baby was Russell’s first child and my third.
+Our baby was Russell's first child and would have been my third.
 Having had two children already, I had no idea that a miscarriage was even possible nor the fact that it is very common.

 1 in 4 women have lost a baby, I am now part of that statistic.
 I had no idea about the world of those who have suffered such a loss and have since learned of those around me who have also lost a baby through the non profit network that is Sands.

 Losing a baby is not something that is commonly talked about.
 It does not come up in general conversation so unless you know the person well enough you may never know whether those around you have experienced such loss or not.

 So what do you do when you attend a routine scan at 13 weeks to hear your babies heart beat only to be told there isn't one?
 At that very moment all I could do was run for the toilet as I had to relieve myself after drinking so much in preparation for the scan itself.
 How all I could do was sit there in the bathroom, numb from shock, when all I wanted to do was cry.